 - The first two days of deer firearms season is by reserve draw only.
 All other deer hunting is by self-service procedures.

-- The first six days of spring turkey hunting is by reserve draw only.
+- The first five days of spring turkey hunting is by reserve draw only.

 - Quail limit is 4 per day.

 - During waterfowl season, there are no daily drawings.